matesh/mqttk/README.md

 ```

 ### macOS - running MQTTk
-To run the software, just issue the mqttk command.
+To run the software, just issue the mqttk command from the terminal.
 ```shell
 $ mqttk
 ```